Lord Byng Secondary School

 Lord Byng Secondary School is a public secondary school located in the West Point Grey neighbourhood on the west side of Vancouver, British Columbia, Canada.

+History

-It opened in 1925 and was named in honour of the then Governor General of Canada, Julian Byng, 1st Viscount Byng of Vimy.
-In 2003, the school expanded with the addition of a library, a gymnasium, and multiple studios and classrooms.
+Opened in 1925, Lord Byng Secondary School was named in honor of Julian Hedworth George Byng, the Lord Byng of Vimy.
+A British Army officer and later Governor General of Canada.
+In 2005, the school underwent seismic upgrades.
+It also expanded with the addition of a new library, a gymnasium, and multiple gallery studios and classrooms.